MicrosoftDocs/Devices-docs/surface/surface-service-and-repair.md

 > Opening or repairing your device can present electric shock, device damage, fire and personal injury risks, and other hazards.
 Use caution if undertaking do-it-yourself repairs.
 Further, any resulting damage caused will not be covered under Microsoft's Limited Hardware Warranty or purchased protection plan.

 > [!NOTE]
 > Replaceable components have a 1-year Microsoft Limited Hardware Warranty<sup>3</sup> and can be purchased from a [Microsoft Authorized Device Reseller](https://www.microsoft.com/surface/business/where-to-buy-microsoft-surface).
+Replaceable compononents are currently **only available for purchase separately**, independent of the warranty status of your device.
+To order parts, see [Customer self-serve repair](surface-customer-self-repair-surface.md).

 |Device              |Replaceable components                                                                                                                                                                                                                                                                                                                                                                           |